jitesoft/simple-webpack/README.md

 npm i && npm run watch      // watches your files and compiles them (dev only) npm i && npm run serve      // Serve a http client on 0.0.0.0:9000
 ````

+By default, an index.html file exists in the `assets/static` directory, it includes the js and css files by default
+and can be changed as wanted to fit your use case.

 ## More details